TaygaHoshi/tt-project/Equipment/Weapons - Two Handed.md

 	+ Deals 20 magical damage.
 + Projectile Shielding
 	+ Range: 5 meters.
-	+ Choose a 2x2 area.
+	+ Choose a 2 meters by 2 meters area.
 You create a spherical magical shield there.
 	+ This shield acts like half cover against projectiles passing through it and lasts for 1 round.
-	+ Projectiles of creatures inside this shield are unaffected by it.
+	+ Projectiles shot from creatures inside this shield are unaffected by it.
-+ (Prepared action) #TODO
++ (Prepared action) Protection from Magic
+	+ You have a (1 + P/3) bonus to Warding against the next magical ability used against you.

 ## Crossbow
 + (Passive) Unsteady Aiming